flatiron/blacksmith/articles/basic/http/how-do-i-make-a-http-request/article.md

     http.request(options, callback).end();

 Making a POST request is just as easy.
-Unfortunately, there are no simple POST endpoints to use as an example.
-You can use this script to spawn up a server that listens for POST requests and echos back the request. //If we can just run it on the nodedocs server, that would make things much easier
+We will make a POST request to `www.nodedocs.org:1337` which is running a server that will echo back what we post.
+The code for making a POST request is almost identical to making a GET request, just a few simple modifications:

     var http = require('http');
-    http.createServer(function (req, res) {
-      var str = '';
-      req.on('data', function (chunk) {
-        str += chunk;
-      });
-      req.on('end', function () {
-        res.writeHead(200, {'Content-Type': 'text/plain'});
-        res.end(str);
-      });
-    }).listen(1337);

-The code for making a POST request is almost identical to making a GET request.
-Just a few simple modifications:

-    var http = require('http');

-    //The url we want is `127.0.0.1:1337/`
+    //The url we want is `www.nodedocs.org:1337/`
     var options = {
-      host: '127.0.0.1',
+      host: 'www.nodedocs.org',
       path: '/',
       //since we are listening on a custom port, we need to specify it by hand
       port: '1337',